London

 Notes:

-- Public transport in the city works with bank card-based contactless payments, no need to buy anything in advance.
+- Public transport in the city works with contactless payments, no need to buy anything in advance.
 Oyster cards are being phased out.
 The contactless payment area (which is now bigger than the area covered by Oyster cards) is expanding beyond London.
 It now includes three of London’s airports (Heathrow, Gatwick, London City), but you still have to buy a separate ticket in advance to reach the other three (Luton, Stansted, Southend).
 If you are in London for a while, register your bank card on the Transport for London website to be able to claim a refund if you get mischarged.